 The course will normally be divided into two, two-hour sessions each week.
 The classes are almost exclusively lectures.
 Workgroups combine review of the lecture material, close reading, help with written assignments, student debates and simulations.

-Course materials include a textbook, Book chapters, journal articles, and online materials, including films and newspapers.
+Course materials include a textbook, book chapters are accessible in a reader, journal articles, and online materials, including films and newspapers.

 Final exam (80%) and workgroup attendance and intermediate assignment (20%).

 Thursday 19 May 2016, 13.00-16.00 in the USC

 Wednesday 15 June 2016, 13.00-16.00 in the USC

 Students need to register for lectures and work group sessions in uSis.
 It is not possible to take a course without a valid registration.
 Please consult the course registration website for information on registration periods and further instructions.